Jujustxr/Jujustxr/README.md

 # 👾 Juju.exe is running...

 🎓 An active *IT college student* passionate about *Cybersecurity* and *Frontend UI development*.
-💻 I enjoy exploring new tools, building creative projects, and solving challenges that sharpen my skills.
+Although i get bored very easily, i actually enjoy exploring new tools, building creative projects, and solving challenges that sharpen my skills.

 ---